Aiven-Labs/kafka-streams-example/README.md

-If you're using an Aiven for Apache Kafka service, then the Sample data generator for "Logistics" will write appropriate messages to the aforesaid `logistics_data_filtered` topic, so that's a good way of demonstrating that the program works.
+If you're using an Aiven for Apache Kafka service, then the Sample data generator for "Logistics" will write appropriate messages to the aforesaid `logistics_data_gen` topic, which this program will then filter, so that's a good way of demonstrating that the program works.

 > **Note** There is an older version of this code for handling JSON messages
 > on the `json` branch.